arcus-azure/arcus.observability/docs/preview/02-Guidance/Service-to-service Correlation/use-service-to-service-correlation-in-web-api.md

 Following additions are made:
 * `builder.Services.AddHttpCorrelation()`: adds the HTTP correlation services to the application services.
 This registers the `IHttpCorrelationInfoAccessor` that is used to get/set the HTTP correlation throughout the application. ([more info](https://webapi.arcus-azure.net/features/correlation))
-* `.WithHttpCorrelationTracking()`: enhances the injected `HttpClient`'s so that outgoing HTTP requests are enriched with the available application's HTTP correlation.
-This will also make sure that the send request will be tracked as a HTTP dependency ([more info](https://webapi.arcus-azure.net/features/correlation))
 * `WriteTo.AzureApplicationInsightsWithConnectionString`: Serilog's sink that writes all the logged telemetry to Application Insights ([more info](https://observability.arcus-azure.net/Features/sinks/azure-application-insights))
 * `app.UseHttpCorrelation()`: retrieves the HTTP correlation from the incoming request or generates a new set (first request).
 This correlation information is set into the `IHttpCorrelationInfoAccessor`. ([more info](https://webapi.arcus-azure.net/features/correlation)).
 * `app.UseRequestTracking()`: tracks the incoming HTTP request as a telemetry request. ([more info](https://webapi.arcus-azure.net/features/logging)).